 Although it makes sense that a board will want to exercise care in who it approves, some boards are oppressive in the rules department.
 If there are indications that resales struggle in the building, you should consider that a red flag.

-What Are Potential Reasons For A Co-op Board Rejection?
+What Are Potential Reasons for a Co-op Board Rejection?

 How Often Do the Maintenance Fees Go Up?